Ben Goldacre: Andrew Wakefield

 Although challenging Andrew Wakefield's views about immunisation, Goldacre repeatedly defended Wakefield against an investigation by The Sunday Times into Wakefield's fraudulent 1998 paper in The Lancet, prompting criticism from the newspaper's reporter Brian Deer.

 Writing in The Guardian in September 2005, Goldacre argued:

 The paper always was and still remains a perfectly good small case series report, but it was systematically misrepresented as being more than that, by media that are incapable of interpreting and reporting scientific data.

-As Wakefield appeared before a General Medical Council hearing in 2008, Goldacre stepped up his support for the research:

-I will now defend the heretic Dr Andrew Wakefield.
-The media are fingering the wrong man, and they know who should really take the blame: in MMR, journalists and editors have constructed their greatest hoax to date.

 After Wakefield's falsifications of the data came to light, Goldacre continued to lambast journalists for credulity and sensationalism:

-Even if it had been immaculately well conducted - and it certainly wasn’t – Wakefield’s "case series report" of 12 children’s clinical anecdotes would never have justified the conclusion that MMR causes autism, despite what journalists claimed: it simply didn’t have big enough numbers to do so.
+Even if it had been immaculately well conducted - and it certainly wasn't – Wakefield's "case series report" of 12 children's clinical anecdotes would never have justified the conclusion that MMR causes autism, despite what journalists claimed: it simply didn't have big enough numbers to do so.